Robust inference for threshold regression models: Robust Confidence Regions

-The results of the last proposition and that in $\left( \ref{hansen_1} \right) $ indicate that the only difference between the two limit distributions is the scaling factor.
-This is the case despite the fact the estimator $\widehat{\gamma }$ exhibits a different rate of convergence under Assumption \textbf{J} or \textbf{C}.
+The results of our Proposition \ref{Th:QLR} and that in $\left( \ref{hansen_1} \right) $ indicate that the only difference between the limit distributions of $QLR_n$ under the kink and jump specifications is the scaling factor.
+This is the case despite the fact the estimator $\widehat{\gamma }$ exhibits different rates of convergence across the two settings.

-Next, we propose an estimator of the unknown scaling of $QLR_{n}$ that is consistent for $\xi $ under Assumption \textbf{J} and consistent for $\zeta $ under Assumption \textbf{C}, thus adapting to the unknown true scaling in each situation.
+Next, we propose an estimator of the unknown scaling of $QLR_{n}$ that converges in probability to $\xi $ under Assumption \textbf{J}, while it converges to $\zeta $ under Assumption \textbf{C}, thus adapting to the unknown true scaling in each situation.
 We begin with a natural estimator of $\xi $, which is a ratio of two Nadaraya-Watson estimators of the conditional expectations.
 That is,

 where $K\left( \cdot \right) $ and $a$ are, respectively, the kernel function and bandwidth parameter and $\widehat{\varepsilon }_{t}$'s are the least squares residuals.
-The consistency of $\hat{\xi}$ to $\xi $ is standard, as argued in Hansen $(2000)$.
+The consistency of $\widehat{\xi}$ to $\xi $ is standard, as argued in Hansen $(2000)$.

-However, it is not trivial to establish that $\widehat{\xi }\overset{p}{ \longrightarrow }\zeta $ under Assumption \textbf{C} because both numerator and denominator degenerates asymptotically under Assumption \textbf{C}.
-It turns out that we need to impose some unconventional restrictions on the kernel function $K$ and the bandwidth $a$.
+However, it is not trivial to establish that $\widehat{\xi }\overset{p}{ \longrightarrow }\zeta $ when the true model has a kink at $\gamma_{0} $ because both numerator and denominator degenerates asymptotically in Assumption \textbf{C}.
+It turns out that we need to impose some unconventional restrictions on the kernel function $K$ and the bandwidth $a$ .
 Specifically, we assume

 \begin{AsmK} Assume the following for $K\left( \cdot \right) $ and $a.$ \end{AsmK}

 \begin{description} \item[$\mathbf{K1}$] $K\left( \cdot \right) $ is symmetric and $\kappa _{\ell }=\int_{-\infty }^{\infty }u^{\ell }K\left( u\right) du<C$ for $\ell \leq 4$ and $\kappa _{2}\neq 0$.